q-viper/q-viper.github.io/_posts/2020-08-16-contour-based-game-break-the-bricks.md

     * Loop through columns of each row:
         * Take this brick's extreme positions.
         * `bricks_group` is a list to store ((top row, bottom row), (left col, right col)).
 Some interesting thing happened there to store brick as a list.
 We have enumerated the rows, hence we know at which row are we now, we have enumerated column hence we know whic column is this.
 Now to get the coordinate of current brick, we have to find top, bottom, left and right side.
 Top can  be found by multiplying `brick_height` with current row number and bottom by multiplying with next row.
 One brick's top is another's bottom.
 For the left, right, we take the bricks up to this column and sum their lengths, then the begining of current brick starts from that sum.
 The right side of brick will be starting position plus brick length.
-        * To store colors, i made an dictionary.
+        * To store colors, I made an dictionary.
 My be it is more easy to use JSON later.
 But the value `c` is increased with each brick.
 * Convert `brick_group` to array.
 * Make blank image with shape equal to total rows by total columns used by total bricks by 3.
 * Again to make an brick like image, we have to loop through the `bricks_group`.
 It will be best idea to not use many loops while we can do same with few.
 I could have used this operation on above loop also.